ppy/osu-wiki/wiki/Help_Centre/Account/en.md

 **Yes, but only under certain circumstances.**

-If a player has not signed in for at least 6 months and has no plays, their username may be reclaimed (taken) via the [osu!store player name change page](https://osu.ppy.sh/store/products/32) for a standard fee associated with username changes. <!-- what happens to the other player's username tho? -->
+If a player has not signed in for at least 6 months and has no plays, their username may be reclaimed (taken) via the [osu!store player name change page](https://osu.ppy.sh/store/products/32) for a standard fee associated with username changes. <!-- what happens to the other player's username? -->

 If that player *does* have any plays across any of the 4 game modes, a [non-linear function](https://www.desmos.com/calculator/b89siyv9j8 "Desmos graph") is used to calculate how much extra time is added to those 6 months.
 This is to prevent people from stealing the usernames of active or recently retired players.